 All documents posted here are for personal use.
 They may not be copied or redistributed without express written consent from the Richmond Parks and Recreation department or the Irvinton House Museum.
-If you have any questions regarding the documents here please contact us at 859-623-8753 or email@example.com.
+If you have any questions regarding the documents here please email or call at 859-623-8753.

 You will find here a cookbook full of recipes from Mrs. Irvine herself.
 This cookbook dates back to 1869 when Elizabeth first began recording the recipes.
 During this time period in her life, Elizabeth had given birth to her last child a few years prior and was entering into the middle-age hood.
 She would maintain this cookbook for roughly a decade.
 This book also contained medical remedies and treatments, mainly for the treatment of Bessie Irvine who was Elizabeth’s youngest and only surviving child.
 We have, at this time, omitted the medical remedies, instead choosing to focus on the food recipes.